Reacting to Your Diagnosis

 Learning that you have a chronic illness like diabetes can be emotionally challenging.
-In fact, after you’ve been diagnosed, you may find yourself dealing with powerful feelings that surface, including anxiety, uncertainty, and fear.
-Once you’ve gotten past these initial feelings, the daily challenges posed by living with diabetes may increase your risk for emotional problems like depression, anxiety, and stress.
+After you have been diagnosed, you may find yourself dealing with many different feelings, including anxiety, confusion, and fear.
+Once you have gotten past these initial feelings, the daily challenges posed by living with diabetes may increase your risk for emotional problems like depression, anxiety, and stress.1

-Shock.
 Shock is a typical first reaction to a diagnosis of a chronic illness like diabetes.
 Allow yourself to acknowledge your shock.
-Talk with your friends and family about what you’re experiencing.
-Friends and family members can be an incredibly powerful source of support.
-Once you’ve given yourself space to get over your initial shock, learn all you can about living a healthy and full life with diabetes.
+Talk with your friends and family about what you are experiencing.
+Friends and family members can be a good source of support.
+Once you have given yourself space to get over your initial shock, learn all you can about living a healthy and full life with diabetes.

-Denial.
 You may go through a period where you avoid feeling and thinking about your diagnosis and what it may mean to your life.
-Allow yourself space for a healthy amount of denial (it’s a natural reaction), but try not to get stuck denying that you have diabetes.
-This is particularly important with diabetes, because uncontrolled high blood glucose that persists can lead to serious health complications.
+Allow yourself space for a healthy amount of denial.
+It is a natural reaction, but try not to get stuck denying that you have diabetes.
+This is very important with diabetes because uncontrolled high blood glucose can lead to serious health problems.

-Anger.
-Anger is a pretty normal way of reacting to something that threatens to change your life.
-Once you’ve gotten over your initial anger, the challenge will be to find a way of turning your anger into the positive energy you will need to stick to your treatment plan, control your high blood glucose, and live a full and healthy life.
+Anger is a normal way of reacting to something that threatens to change your life.
+Once you have gotten over your initial anger, work to find a way of turning your anger into positive energy.
+Use this as your motivation to stick to your treatment plan, control your high blood glucose, and live a full and healthy life.

-Relief.
-Once the air has cleared and you learn the facts about living with diabetes, you will experience relief.
-You’ll recognize that it is within your power to follow a treatment plan that will allow you to live a full and healthy life.
+Once the air has cleared and you learn the facts about living with diabetes, you may experience relief.
+You will recognize that it is within your power to follow a treatment plan that will allow you to live a full and healthy life.

 Consider a diabetes support group

-When it comes to coping with the emotional and practical challenges posed by diabetes, there is wisdom in the old adage “there’s strength in numbers.”
-When you join a diabetes support group (whether it’s an online forum or a group that meets regularly in your local area), you tap into the experience, knowledge, and connections of many people who are struggling with difficulties similar to your own.
-A support group can be particularly useful as a place to talk about the emotional challenges and the stress associated with living with diabetes.
+When it comes to coping with the emotional and practical challenges posed by diabetes, there is wisdom in the old saying “there is strength in numbers.”
+When you join a diabetes support group, whether it is an online forum or a group that meets regularly in your local area, you tap into the experience, knowledge, and connections of many people who are struggling with difficulties similar to your own.
+A support group can be especially useful as a place to talk about the emotional challenges and the stress associated with living with diabetes.

-A support group may be led by an experienced health professional, such as a social worker, psychologist, or diabetes educator, or it may be member-led (such groups are sometimes called peer or self-help groups).
-Even if you see yourself as an independent, rugged individual, there are a number of practical benefits that you can get from being a member of a support group.
-Your fellow support group members may have the latest info on treatments and other developments in diabetes research and you can get a lot of useful information by comparing notes with other diabetes patients.
+A support group may be led by an experienced health professional, such as a social worker, psychologist, or diabetes educator, or it may be member-led.
+Such groups are sometimes called peer or self-help groups.
+Even if you see yourself as an independent person, there are a number of practical benefits you can get from being a member of a support group.
+Your fellow support group members may have the latest information on treatments and other developments in diabetes research.
+You can get a lot of useful information by comparing notes with other diabetes patients.3,4

-Medicare and by most private health insurance plans will cover DSMES services if you have type 2 diabetes.
-These service cover diabetes education and support provided by a American Association of Diabetes Educators (AADE)-certified diabetes educator.
-A diabetes educator is a healthcare professional who specializes in helping people with and at risk for diabetes and related complications to make behavioral changes designed to help them better manage their condition and lead a healthier life.
-DSMES services focus on seven important self-care behaviors that are keys to living a healthy life with type 2 diabetes:
+Medicare and most private health insurance plans will cover DSMES services if you have type 2 diabetes.
+These services cover diabetes education and support provided by the American Association of Diabetes Educators (AADE)-certified diabetes educator.
+A diabetes educator is a healthcare professional who specializes in helping people who have diabetes or are at risk of developing it.
+Their goal is to help you better manage your condition and lead a healthier life.4

 - Healthy eating